Prior to Moving to Homeland

 A: The Applicant Profile is available through our website.
 Click Here

-A: Yes, tours are available by appointment.
-Please contact Debbie Haas at 717-221-7918 to schedule a tour of the Skilled Care or Dementia unit; call Ginger Sergott at 717-221-7901 to arrange for a tour of the Personal Care unit.
+A: During the pandemic, live, virtual tours are available by appointment.
+Please contact Susan Horvath at 717-805-4388 to schedule a tour of the Skilled Care or Dementia unit; call Jennifer Murray at 717-221-7901 to arrange for a tour of the Personal Care unit.

 A: For residents in Personal Care, Homeland Center accepts private pay and long term care insurance (when applicable).
-The daily fee reflects the charge for the Personal Care suite and the day-to-day costs of providing quality service and care.
+The daily fee reflects the charge for the Personal Care suite, meals and the day-to-day costs of providing quality service and care.